 She celebrated her fourth birthday on 26 February 2014 and that was the first time she was allowed home since the accident.
 We held a huge party for her which was absolutely special for us, even though she was only there for a few hours.

 The next day she started responding to people walking into her room by tracing them with her eyes and graced us with a smile and laughter.
 Over the next few months her memory slowly started returning and she learned how to eat, talk and move.
 Doctors and therapists are amazed at her recovery (even those who said she would never recover).

-We have tried various theraputic methods which includes animal assisted therapy and have seen good results, but unfortunately our funds are exhausted and it is becoming financially more challenging to ensure she receives enough therapy.
+We have tried various therapeutic methods which includes animal assisted therapy and have seen good results, but unfortunately our funds are exhausted and it is becoming financially more challenging to ensure she receives enough therapy.

 She no longer spasms, she eats orally, she talks but softly and slowly, she is in a wheelchair and she struggles with fine motor skills and co-ordination.

-Cayley requires speech-, occupational-, equine-, hydro and physiotherapy..
+Cayley requires speech-, occupational-, and physiotherapy..

 She is a bubbly, vibrant and happy child.
 She is very smart and always shows so much determination.
-This little fighter turned eight on the 26 February and it is our plea that you will be able to assist with making life a little easier for her.
+This little fighter turned ten on the 26 February and it is our plea that you will be able to assist with making life a little easier for her.